 Since the Polar Parrot Cichlids are made by cross-breeding two Central American cichlids, they require water parameters similar to other Central American cichlids.
-They can withstand pH around 6.4 to 7.5.
-I would recommend you keep the water pH at neutral 7.0 which is easily achievable.
+They can withstand a pH of around 6.4 to 7.5.
+I would recommend you keep the water pH at neutral 7.0, which is easily achievable.

 The Polar parrot cichlids prefer soft water.
 So, the water hardness of 2 to 25 dGH would be perfect for the fish.

-Once you’ve got all the water parameters right it is very easy to maintain the water condition in your aquarium.
+Once you’ve got all the water parameters right, it is very easy to maintain the water condition in your aquarium.
 You should perform a 30% water change once every week.
-The water that you add in your aquarium should be at the same temperature as the temperature of the water inside your aquarium.
+The water that you add to your aquarium should be at the same temperature as the temperature of the water inside your aquarium.
 You should clean the filter media of your aquarium filter twice a month.

 White Spot Disease

-It is a very frequently occurring disease in these fish but it is also very easy to treat.
+It is a very frequently occurring disease in these fish, but it is also very easy to treat.
 You should not feed any more food when your fish is suffering from bloat.
-The digestion will continue slowly and the bloat will eventually decrease.
-You can also feed them with boiled pea by removing their shell.
+The digestion will continue slowly, and the bloat will eventually decrease.
+You can also feed them with boiled peas by removing their shell.
 This will help improve the digestion of the fish.

 Swim Bladder disease

 These are the most frequently occurring disease in the Polar parrot cichlids.
 Since these diseases have been so common the medicines for these diseases are being manufactured day in and day out.
-These diseases are not 100% preventable but you can prevent them to some extent by cleaning your aquarium and maintain the water parameters to optimum levels.
+These diseases are not 100% preventable, but you can prevent them to some extent by cleaning your aquarium and maintaining the water parameters to optimum levels.

 Breeding Polar Parrot Cichlid

-The Polar Parrot Cichlid have the same breeding ritual and process as the convict cichlids.
-And considering this fact the polar parrot cichlids are one of the easiest fish to breed in an aquarium.
-Once the fish feels safe in their aquarium they can breed once every three months.
-Since the breeding process may take up to 2 days, you should prepare the parents by feeding them with high-quality food.
-There are also different types of hormone inducing fish food that you can use to make your fish breed faster.
+The Polar Parrot Cichlid has the same breeding ritual and process as the convict cichlids.
+And considering this fact, the polar parrot cichlids are one of the easiest fish to breed in an aquarium.
+Once the fish feels safe in their aquarium, they can breed once every three months.
+Since the breeding process may take up to 2 days, you should prepare the parents by feeding them high-quality food.
+There are also different types of hormone-inducing fish food that you can use to make your fish breed faster.

 Setting up a Breeding Tank

 The fertilized eggs will hatch in about 2-3 days.
-The recently hatched fry’s are very small and will always stay in a group until they are capable of freely swimming.
+The recently hatched fry’s are very small and will always stay in a group until they can freely swim.

-Caring for the fry’s of Polar parrot cichlid is very easy.
-The Parent fish will take care of the fry after they hatch out of their eggs.
-The Polar parrots are some of the best parents among all the freshwater fish.
-The parents start by fanning the egg and will fight every intruder regardless of their size.
 Most fish eat their young ones after they hatch out of the eggs.
-But unlike other fish, the Polar Parrots take care of their fry.
-Once the fry becomes free swimmers they swim around their parents as the parents will defend their fry from any possible threats.
+But unlike other fish, Polar Parrots take care of their fry.
+Once the fry becomes free swimmers, they swim around their parents as the parents will defend their fry from any possible threats.